22Neves/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 >
 > Attention
 >
 > It is important to note that if any of the credit card brands displayed on the screen is disabled, the processing of payments for that specific brand will be blocked.
-To restore normal payment processing, please reactivate it.

 13. After completing the installation, return to the store's admin panel and click on **Settings > Payments**.
 14. In "Payment capture method", ensure that the **Automatically at checkout** field is enabled to guarantee that payments are captured when the order is placed.